-This can give you an idea of how much you can get or how willing are customers to give you tips.
-New Hampshire keeps being the state where more bartenders would like to go make a living.
+This can give you an idea of how much you can get or how willing clients are to provide you with tips.
+New Hampshire is the state where most bartenders would like to make a living.
 And, in this case, Idaho is the worst tipping state.

-The thing is even the worst tipping states tip more than the standard.
-So, cheers to those customers that take care of their bartenders.
+The thing is, even the worst-paying states tip more than the standard.
+So, cheers to those patrons that take care of their bartenders!

 Tipping by Venue or Type of Establishment

-The establishment you work at matters because of two things: prices and volume of visitors.
+The establishment you work at matters because of prices and the volume of visitors.

-Here are some cases of tipping according to a discussion on Quora:
+Here are some tipping cases according to a discussion on Quora:

-- Tipping on low-class establishments: These include dive bars, neighborhood pubs, low-key or laid-back bars.
+- Tipping on lower-class bars and establishments: These include dive bars, neighborhood pubs, and low-key or laid-back bars.
 As these types of establishments are usually visited for having cheap drinks, it usually means you won’t make 20% of the bill.
-And sometimes you won’t get $1 for every drink, maybe $1 for every customer.
-So, tipping for these places can be between $50 to $200 (on a very good night) or sometimes no one comes in and you end up with nothing.

-- Tipping on middle-class establishments: These include popular restaurants, hotels, sports bars, and casinos.
-Here’s where the $150 average on tip applies or $300 on a good night (according to a Las Vegas casino bartender).
+- Tipping on middle-class bars and establishments: These include popular restaurants, hotels, sports bars, and casinos.
+Here’s where the $150 average on tip applies, or $300 on a good night (according to a Las Vegas casino bartender).

-- Tipping on high-class establishments: These include luxury casinos, hotels, or fine-dining restaurants.
+- Tipping on high-class bars and establishments: These include luxury casinos, hotels, upper-class bars, or fine-dining restaurants.
 The kind of place you want to be in, as here’s where money is made.
-Tips are between $400 and $1,400 the day/night (if you end up on a good shift and the right days).
+Tips can be between $400 and $1,400 the day/night.

 Also, the study revealed male customers tip the most compared to female customers — when the server is a woman.
-And the tipping from male customers was affected, even more, by the attractiveness of a server of the opposite sex.
+And the tipping from male customers was even more affected by the attractiveness of a server of the opposite sex.

-At least this is one of the few things you can easily control about your earnings when you’re a bartender.
+Receiving tips is one of the things you can control about your earnings when you’re a bartender.
 Now, you may ask, but how do I know if I’m a good bartender?
-Is it how I talk to customers?
+Is it how I talk to patrons?
 How many cocktails do I know?
 Do I have to tell a story about every drink?

-The one about the stories would be a nice plus, and some clients would love it.
-But the real way of measuring a good bartender is by a mix of people skills, knowledge about drinks, and speed.
+Sharing stories would be a nice plus, and some clients would love it.
+But the natural way of measuring a good bartender is by combining people skills, knowledge about mixology, and speed.

-If you have people skills, customers are going to like you more.
-They may even give you much more of a standard tip and can become regulars to come to talk to you.
+If you have people skills, patrons are going to like you more.
+They may even give you more money than a standard tip and can become regulars to come to talk to you.
 Take care of that kind of customer.

-About how many different cocktails you can make, anyone can memorize that, so that’s standard.
-But speed means you’re experienced and can attend a busy bar — which employers love, so they’ll schedule you on busy shifts.
-And the more drinks you serve, the more tips you get.
+About how many different cocktails you can make — anyone can memorize that, so that’s standard.
+But speed means you’re experienced and can attend a busy bar.
+Bartending employers love quick service, so they’ll schedule you on busy shifts.
+And the more alcohol you serve, the more tips you get.

 Do Bartenders Make Good Money?

 Yes, bartenders make good money.
-But then if that’s true, how much does a bartender makes a year?
+But then, if that’s true, how much do bartenders earn in a year?

-But what if I don’t like people and I just want to make a living?
+But what if I don’t like people and just want to make a living?

-As a restaurant owner, you see how some of your guys barely make tips?
+As a restaurant owner, you see how some of your bartenders barely make tips?

-As a side note, is good to put effort into giving the best service to customers so you can get tips.
-But remember that there’s a limit to that.
-You’re a person and you deserve as much respect as the people you serve drinks to.
+As a side note, it’s good to put effort into giving the best service to clients so you can get paid through tips.
+But remember, there’s a limit to that.
+You’re a person, and you deserve as much respect as the people you serve drinks to.

-If you’re a restaurant owner, now you have an overview of how tipping is going on your establishment.
-And some tips on how you can help your guys meet their end needs.
+If you’re a restaurant owner, now you have an overview of how tipping is going in your establishment.
+And some tips on how you can help your drink masters meet their tip goals.